delhi sultanate

 Table of Contents

 The Delhi Sultanate is a wonderful chapter in Indian history.
 This ancient Muslim kingdom, which flourished from the 13th to the 16th century, played a key role in forming the socio-political landscape of the Indian subcontinent.
 With its beginnings in battles and cultural exchanges, the Delhi Sultanate left an indelible impression on the location’s records.
-This article dives into the multiple components of the Delhi Sultanate, consisting of its history, management, and government, dropping mildly on the details that marked this fascinating era.
+This article dives into the multiple components of the Delhi Sultanate, consisting of its history, management, and government, touching lightly on the details that marked this fascinating era.

 History of the Delhi Sultanate